michael2012z/BitBible/markdown/JPS/files/Gen.md

 22. And the rib, which HaShem G-d had taken from the man, made He a woman, and brought her unto the man.

-23. And the man said: 'This is now bone of my bones, and flesh of my flesh; she shall be called Woman,Heb.
-Isshah. because she was taken out of Man.'Heb.
-Ish.
+23. And the man said: 'This is now bone of my bones, and flesh of my flesh; she shall be called Woman,

 24. Therefore shall a man leave his father and his mother, and shall cleave unto his wife, and they shall be one flesh.